Skip to main content

 • Spot trends in language and sentiment

-Just don’t overdo it—long surveys = low completion.
+Just don’t overdo it.
+Long surveys often have low completion rates.
 Aim for 5–10 questions max.

 📚 Bonus resource: Tipsheet - 10 Steps to Building a Successful Survey